History

 Specialisation (postgraduate) studies

-Specialisation (postgraduate) studies in paintings, sculpture and printmaking were introduced at the AUU.
+Specialisation (postgraduate) studies in painting, sculpture and printmaking were introduced at the AUU.

 1948